neo/resume/readme.md

 _**Front End Developer (Contract)**, January 2017 － March 2017_<br>
 _**Junior Developer (Student Intern)**, October 2016 － December 2016_

-- Build award-winning novel web experience
-  - Implement aesthetic and fancy design from tools such as Figma, Sketch and Photoshop
-  - Polish pixel perfect UI with relentless attention to detail
-  - Complement with engaging interactions and delightful animations
-  - Achieve great marketing impacts with a variety of client partners
-  - Deliver within ambitious timeline with fast pace when necessary
-- Strive for a high standard of code quality at the same time
-  - Keep the codebase healthy, maintainable and scalable with a clean and robust architecture
-  - Advocate, pursuit and protect performance and accessibility of the websites we make
-  - Ensure cross-browser, cross-device and cross-platform compatibility
 - Lead within the department in various ways
   - Lead development of client projects with teams of 3 ~ 6+ developers for the duration ranging from 3 weeks to 3+ months
   - Provide empathetic and educative code reviews as well as constructive feedback